MasonRichards-jpg/html-portfolio/README.md

 # html-portfolio
-this is a project made to learn the fundamentals of html and hosting a website with github
+This is a project made to learn the fundamentals of html and hosting a website with github.